seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Enter Provost and a Servant*

 **Servant**
-He’s hearing of a cause; he will come straight
+He's hearing of a cause; he will come straight
-I’ll tell him of you.
+I'll tell him of you.

 **Provost**
 Pray you, do.

 *Exit Servant*

-I’ll know
+I'll know
 His pleasure; may be he will relent.
 Alas,
 He hath but as offended in a dream!
 All sects, all ages smack of this vice; and he
-To die for’t!
+To die for't!

 *Enter ANGELO*

 **ANGELO**
-Now, what’s the matter.
+Now, what's the matter.
 Provost?

 **Provost**
 Is it your will Claudio shall die tomorrow?